How to Load Word Documents in Java with GroupDocs.Editor

 String embeddedHtmlContent = document.getEmbeddedHtml();

-• Collaboration Platforms: Integrate to allow users to upload, edit, and share Word documents effortlessly.
+• Collaboration Platforms – Enable users to share, edit, and view Word documents without leaving the application.

 Performance Considerations